Enhanced IP support

 druid.extensions.loadList=["imply-utility-belt"]

-To configure a dimension as an IP address column, include a dimension object specifying the ipAddress
+To configure a dimension as a complex IP data type, include a dimension object in the dimensionsSpec

 property of your ingestion spec.

-For example, the following snippet of the ingestion spec instructs Druid to read the page
+For example, the following snippet of the ingestion spec instructs Druid to ingest the following:

 "dimensionsSpec" : {